stefanzvkvc/balancero/README.md

 {:ok, "1WpAofWYIAA="}
 ```

-On disconnect you can untrack the connection by runnung:
+On disconnect you can untrack the connection by running:

 ```elixir
 Balancero.untrack()